nickfrosty/developer-content/developers/guides/advanced/introduction-to-durable-nonces.md

 > recent blockhashes, the expected outcome is failure, which will help us
 > appreciate why durable nonces are necessary here.

-The first step is to build a transfer transaction from `sender` to `reciever` and sign it with `co-sender`'s wallet.
+The first step is to build a transfer transaction from `sender` to `receiver` and sign it with `co-sender`'s wallet.

 To sign an offline transaction, we need to use: